 ● Iron (1.6 mg)

-● Vitamins B1 and B2, Carotene and Niacin
+● Vitamins B1 and B2, carotene and niacin

 Experts in the field of nutrition have indicated that corn lacks some important amino acids.
 Foods such as beans, rice, and white flour are high in these missing amino acids.
-It is highly recommended to combine these foods together with corn to make up the complete proteins our body needs for optimum growth and development.
+It is highly recommended to combine these foods together with corn to make up the complete proteins your body needs for optimum growth and development.

-Beneficial uses of corn plant parts: Silk, Kernel, Oil, Roots (SKOR)
+Beneficial uses of corn plant parts: silk, kernel, oil, roots (SKOR)

 1. Corn silk is most commonly used to treat edema and hypertension

-2. Corn Kernels are a good source of Beta Carotene, a precursor of Vitamin A
+2. Corn kernels are a good source of beta carotene, a precursor of Vitamin A

 3. Corn oil lowers blood lipids

 Corn oil is an ideal edible oil for patients with coronary disease.
-The use of Corn oil is said to be good medicine.
+The use of corn oil is said to be good medicine.
 Long-term consumption of corn oil can lower blood cholesterol and soften arteries.
 It is ideal for the elderly and patients with arteriosclerosis, coronary disease, hypertension, fatty liver, and obesity.
 Corn oil is a highly nutritious edible oil.
 For those who have consumed corn oil for a long time, their blood lipids have decreased significantly and their illnesses have been known to improve.

 4. Corn Root is a folk remedy for kidney and bladder (urinary) stones